 "Paul is like money in the bank.
 He combines an impressive range of skills with a laser-sharp focus on each and every client's specific needs.
 I am always delighted to recommend him!"

-Consultant, speaker, author, columnist, Paul has helped thousands of professionals improve their effectiveness at work.
+Consultant, speaker, author, Paul has helped thousands of people excel at work in high-stakes communication situations.